awsdocs/aws-codebuild-user-guide/doc_source/how-to-create-pipeline.md

 **Note**
 The IAM entity that adds this CodePipeline service role policy must have permission in IAM to add service role policies to service roles\.

-1. Create and upload the source code to a repository type supported by CodeBuild and CodePipeline, such as CodeCommit, Amazon S3, or GitHub\. \(CodePipeline does not currently support Bitbucket\.\) The source code should contain a build spec file, but you can declare one when you define a build project later in this topic\.
-For more information, see the [Build Spec Reference](build-spec-ref.md)\.
+1. Create and upload the source code to a repository type supported by CodeBuild and CodePipeline, such as CodeCommit, Amazon S3, or GitHub\. \(CodePipeline does not currently support Bitbucket\.\) The source code should contain a buildspec file, but you can declare one when you define a build project later in this topic\.
+For more information, see the [Buildspec Reference](build-spec-ref.md)\.
 **Important**
 If you plan to use the pipeline to deploy built source code, then the build output artifact must be compatible with the deployment system you use\.
 For CodeDeploy, see the [CodeDeploy Sample](sample-codedeploy.md) in this guide and see [Prepare a Revision for CodeDeploy](https://docs.aws.amazon.com/codedeploy/latest/userguide/how-to-prepare-revision.html) in the *CodeDeploy User Guide*\.